 This article is organized as follows.
+In \S\ref{sec:Quadratic_forms}, we adapt many standard results in the theory of regular quadratic forms and even Clifford algebras to possibly degenerate forms with values in line bundles, eventually leading to a proof of the Morita invariance of the even Clifford algebra under quadric reduction by hyperbolic splitting.
 In \S\ref{section:tools}, we introduce the basic notions and relevant results in derived category theory and then detail the relative version of homological projective duality for quadric fibrations.
-In \S\ref{sec:Quadratic_forms}, we adapt many standard results in the theory of regular quadratic forms and even Clifford algebras to possibly degenerate forms with values in line bundles, eventually leading to a proof of the Morita invariance of the even Clifford algebra under quadric reduction by hyperbolic splitting.
-Finally, we study the explicit case of varieties $X \to Y$ which are intersection of two quadric fibrations:\ in \S\ref{elliptic}, we consider the case of elliptic fibrations, where our results are analogous to (but of a different from) well-known ones; in \S\ref{section:delpezzo}, we consider the case of quartic Del Pezzo fibrations over curves; and in \S\ref{section:4fold}, we consider fourfolds $X \to \PP^1$ fibered in complete intersections of two quadrics.
+Finally, we study the explicit case of varieties $X \to Y$ which are intersection of two quadric fibrations:\ in \S\ref{elliptic}, we consider the case of genus 1 fibrations, where our results are analogous to (but different form) well-known ones; in \S\ref{section:delpezzo}, we consider the case of quartic Del Pezzo fibrations over curves; and in \S\ref{section:4fold}, we consider fourfolds $X \to \PP^1$ fibered in complete intersections of two quadrics.
 The last two applications require working over an algebraically closed field (assumed to be of characteristic zero for certain statements).
-In Appendix~\ref{appendix_clifford}, we recall some functorial properties of the even Clifford algebra and bimodule.
+In Appendix~\ref{appendix_clifford}, we compare various constructions of the even Clifford algebra in the literature and recall some of its functorial properties.
 In Appendix~\ref{subsec:grassmannian}, we provide a proof that for quadric fibrations of relative dimension 2 and 4, the Brauer class of the even Clifford algebra over the discriminant cover coincides with that arising from the Stein factorization of the lagrangian grassmannian considered in \cite{hassett_varilly:K3} and \cite{kuznetsov:cubic_fourfolds}.